Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Comparison picture

 The Samsung Galaxy Buds are decent truly wireless headphones that set themselves apart thanks to their wireless Qi charging case and their versatility for everyday casual use.
-However, they have very high latency and we had a few connection stability issues with our unit.
+However, they have very high latency, and we had a few connection stability issues with our unit.
 We suggest taking a look at our recommendations for the best truly wireless earbuds, the best wireless earbuds, and the best noise cancelling earbuds and in-ears.

-Samsung Galaxy Buds+ Truly Wireless
+Samsung Galaxy Buds+

 Samsung Gear IconX Truly Wireless

-The Samsung Galaxy Buds Truly Wireless and the Samsung Gear IconX Truly Wireless are very similar headphones.
+The Samsung Galaxy Buds and the Samsung Gear IconX Truly Wireless are very similar headphones.
 They perform almost the same way and have practically the same audio reproduction.
 The Gear IconX have 4GB internal storage, which is very useful to load music on them and work out without your phone.
 On the other hand, the newer Galaxy Buds now support wireless Qi charging and have a noticeably better microphone.
 They also have a longer battery life, but latency is worse on the Galaxy Buds than the Gear IconX.

 Razer Hammerhead True Wireless 2019